wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## Invoking the API

 You can invoke the API using `curl` or from an API client.
 In either case, you must use an API token.
-See [Use the REST API](using_wavefront_api.html) for details and examples.
+See [Use the Operations for Applications REST API](using_wavefront_api.html) for details and examples.

 ## Generate an API Client Using Swagger